 Asked if he bore any regrets for allowing a notorious child sex trafficker to largely elude justice, Acosta was frank.
 “People forget that things were different back in 2008, and breaking the rules to aid billionaire pedophiles was all the rage.”

-“But now, in 2019 with Jeffrey Epstein’s longtime friend in the House, I probably could have gotten the sentence down to time served,” Acosta added, wiping his eyes with a handkerchief.
+“But now, in 2019 with Jeffrey Epstein’s longtime friend Donald Trump in the White House, I probably could have gotten the sentence down to time served,” Acosta added, wiping his eyes with a handkerchief.

-’s current Labor Secretary went on to assert that the completely stands behind his 2008 plea deal, which saw Acosta meet in secret with Epstein’s lawyers to help their client avoid federal charges of sex trafficking.
+Trump’s current Labor Secretary went on to assert that the White House completely stands behind his 2008 plea deal, which saw Acosta meet in secret with Epstein’s lawyers to help their client avoid federal charges of sex trafficking.
 “There have been tremendous advances in gaslighting victims and ensuring that wealthy rapists go free – advances that just weren’t options back in 2008.”

 “Our president understands this shadowy system built to protect powerful abusers; frankly more than most.”